conpresp/conpresp-webapp-deprecated/README.md

 Both container and image must be deleted and re-created, so it can reflect the modifications, in the following scenarios:

 - The seed (`conpresp_db.sql`) is modified
-- Any modification occours in the docker-compose or dockerFile files
+- Any modification occurs in the docker-compose or dockerFile files

 ## Available users for testing